 The majority of films treated are cellulose acetate with a small amount of cellulose nitrate.
 Both these film supports are inherently unstable and require specific handling and storage requirements.

 The motion picture films are housed in State Library's cold storage vaults.

 Exhibitions conservation employs a combination of preventive and interventive methods.
-Conservation staff work closely with State Library's Learning and Participation area.
+Conservation staff work closely with State Library's Information and Engagement area.

 Important activities that exhibitions conservation staff perform include: